-New year, new you, right?
-And for most of us that means shedding a few pounds, especially if you’ve overindulged on the
+January means planning goals for a healthy new year, right?
+And for most of us that means shedding a few pounds, especially if you’ve overindulged on

 If you’ve already tried the Atkins, Dukan, 5:2, Paleo, and even the Cabbage Soup diets, and you’re becoming despondent because nothing seems to work, then I have the answer for you.
 Keep reading for details of a diet that is guaranteed to actually get results, with no fads, no fasting, and no expensive complicated recipes.

 Why Don’t Conventional Diets Work?

 Have any of your diets to date worked long term?
 I’m going to take a punt that you wouldn’t have found this article, nor read this far, unless the answer is a resounding no. What’s the first thing you think feel when you hear the word ‘diet’?
 This is important because it’s the reason you may initially have success – but ultimately diets always fail; it’s the reason that you may even be heavier now than when you started out dieting.